EuanScott/Project.kt/docs/decisions/000-template.md

 # [short title]
-- Date: [YYYY-MM-DD when the decision was last updated]
+- Date: [YYYY-MM-DD]

-## Status
-Draft, In Discussion, Decided, Implemented, Abandoned, Superseded
+- Status: [Draft, In Discussion, Decided, Implemented, Abandoned, Superseded]

-## Raionale
+## Rationale
 What is the issue that we're seeing that is motivating this decision or change?

 ## Decision